vitalets/playwright-bdd/docs/writing-steps/playwright-style.md

 !> For TypeScript users: if you overwrite **only built-in** Playwright fixtures, you should pass `object` as a generic type parameter to `test.extend<object>()` to get proper typings.

-For example, if you overwrite only built-in `page` fixture:
+For example, if you overwrite only the built-in `page` fixture:
 ```ts
 // not valid:
 // export const test = base.extend({ ... });